$0 Nova Scotia Foster Care Quick-Start Checklist

 The Vulnerable Sector Check is a criminal record screening that specifically searches for offenses against vulnerable persons, including children, the elderly, and people with disabilities.
 It is more comprehensive than a standard criminal record check.

 In Halifax: The Halifax Regional Police offers an online application process for VSC checks.
 The current fee is approximately $50.
-Processing times are generally faster than rural RCMP checks, often completed within two to four weeks.
+Processing times vary.
 Apply through the Halifax Regional Municipality's website and follow the instructions for third-party vulnerable sector screening.

 In rural Nova Scotia: Applications go through your local RCMP detachment.
-Processing times vary significantly by detachment and can extend to six to eight weeks during busy periods.
+Processing can take several weeks or more, depending on the detachment and workload.
 Apply as early as possible.
 Some detachments require an in-person appointment; others accept mail-in applications.
 Contact your detachment directly to confirm their process.

-Consent forms: DCS will provide consent forms for the Vulnerable Sector Check as part of your application package.
-Do not apply without these forms, as they are required to release the results to the Department.
+Consent forms: DCS will provide instructions for the Vulnerable Sector Check as part of the application process.
+Follow those instructions so the results can be released to the Department.

 Child Abuse Registry Check